Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection: Abstract

 \section{Abstract}

-The cores of active galactic nuclei (AGNs) are among the candidate sources of the IceCube neutrinos, but the underlying cosmic-ray acceleration processes are unclear.
-Based on the standard disk-corona picture of AGNs, we present a phenomenological model, in which protons are stochastically accelerated by turbulence from the magnetorotational instability.
-We show that this model can explain a large diffuse flux of about 30~TeV neutrinos if the cosmic rays carry a few percent of the coronal thermal energy.
-We find that the Bethe-Heitler process plays a crucial role in connecting these neutrinos and cascaded MeV gamma rays, and point out that the gamma-ray flux can be even enhanced by reacceleration of secondary pairs.
-Critical tests of the model are given by its prediction that a significant fraction of the MeV gamma-ray background correlates with the 10~TeV neutrino background, and nearby Seyfert galaxies should be seen by future MeV gamma-ray telescopes.
+Mysteries about the origin of high-energy cosmic neutrinos have deepened by the recent IceCube measurement of a large diffuse flux in the 10--100~TeV range.
+Based on the standard disk-corona picture of active galactic nuclei (AGN), we present a phenomenological model enabling us to systematically calculate the spectral sequence of multimessenger emission from the AGN coronae.
+We show that protons in the coronal plasma can be stochastically accelerated up to PeV energies by plasma turbulence, and find that the model explains the large diffuse flux of medium-energy neutrinos if the cosmic rays carry only a few percent of the thermal energy.
+We find that the Bethe-Heitler process plays a crucial role in connecting these neutrinos and cascaded MeV gamma rays, and point out that the gamma-ray flux can even be enhanced by the reacceleration of secondary pairs.
+Critical tests of the model are given by its prediction that a significant fraction of the MeV gamma-ray background correlates with $\sim10$~TeV neutrinos, and nearby Seyfert galaxies including NGC 1068 are promising targets for IceCube, KM3Net, IceCube-Gen2, and future MeV gamma-ray telescopes.